shlee2112/si507final/README.md

 In my database, there are **Parks**, **Cast**, and **Director**, tables.

 #### Parks
-**Parks** table has 7 variables: 'id', 'name', 'location', 'description', 'states', 'established_date', and 'visitors_2018'. 'id' is the primary key of this table.
+**Parks** table has 7 variables: 'id', 'name', 'location', 'description', 'state', 'established_date', and 'visitors_2018'. 'id' is the primary key of this table.
 Also, 'states' has a many-to-one relationship with 'state' of **States** table.

 #### States
 **States** table has 4 variables: 'id', 'state', 'abbreviation' and 'url'. 'id' is the primary key, and 'state' has a one-to-many relationship with 'states' of **Parks** table.